 Second & Third Year

-You specialise in one of the programme areas listed above and detailed on the following pages.
+You specialise in one of the programme areas listed above and detailed on the course pages.

 Students spend an average of 40 hours a week attending lectures, tutorials and laboratory-based practicals, and undertake independent study.

-A combination of continuous assessment and end-of-semester written examinations is used.
+A combination of continuous assessment and end-of-trimester written examinations is used.
 Certain modules also require project work.

 International Study Opportunities

-There are opportunities to study abroad for one semester during third year, in universities in Australia, New Zealand, Europe and the USA, among others.
+There are opportunities to study abroad for one trimester during third year, in universities in Australia, New Zealand, Europe and the USA, among others.